rivera7r/Tempsensor/README.md

 This project consists of having a ESP32 that reads the temperature in a room and sends that information to a cloud.

 - Create a code for the ESP32 that reads the temperature of the room with a thermistor.
-- Connect the esp32 to the wifi
+- Connect the esp32 to the wifi and add the wifi library and pubsubclient
 - Create an online cloud server
-- Create teh keys for the server to control the cloud server
+- Create the keys for the server to control the cloud server
-- Buy a domain to put the IP direction of teh cloud CPU
+- Buy a domain to put the static IP address of the cloud CPU
 - Enter from your remote server and download node-red
 - Open node-red create a workflow that receives the information and uploads the information to the server
 - Create an interface
--Add teh wifi library and pubsubclient
--He Siri

 # Needed Materials